 Featuring two handwarmer pockets (no furry lining) and two non-zippered pockets (large enough to sneak snacks into the movie theater) in the interior of the jacket, we feel this jacket had sufficient storage.

 Aside from that, there are little to no features, such as no pull-string around the hem or any hood adjustments.
 The hood is somewhat helmet-compatible, but our testers thought it pulled the jacket into weird directions.
 The outer fabric is also crinkly and isn't soft or super stretchy.

 The air flows nicely through this jacket, earning it a low score in weather protection but a great score in breathability.
 The baffled design offers an enhanced porosity of the material, and the insulation inside isn't super thick.
 As a result, it vents quite well, especially when you simply unzip the zipper.
-This was a Top Pick for running, hiking, and climbing in Spring, Summer, and Fall.
-In the Winter, it functions as an amazing mid-layer for its affinity to breathe.

 While it doesn't have any breathable features like a fabric insert under the arms, it can still be used for all sorts of aerobic missions.
 We took it winter running on a cold afternoon, and we were able to keep it on (with a midlayer) in temperatures that hovered around 20 degrees Fahrenheit.
 The jacket wasn't soaked with sweat after these tests, making it a decent aerobic wear option.

 Many of our ladies testers love the flattering baffle stitching that adds a feminine flair to this otherwise techy-looking jacket.
 When wearing it out and about, it got numerous positive comments on the street and comes in many cute color options.
 The lines and patterns are both flattering and feminine.